 Opening a business in Estonia is probably one of the easiest processes for setting up a business that I have seen.
 There are countries for which it takes more time to apply for a visa than it does opening a business in Estonia.
-And when you are using a service like LeapIN it becomes even easier.
+And when you are using a service like Xolo (affiliate link) it becomes even easier.
 They take care of almost all of the paperwork and they are delightfully fast in setting everything up.

 If it’s a good idea to open a business in Estonia depends on what you plan to do!
-For people who want to run their business totally online, like software companies, freelancers and the like it’s definitely worth it.
+For people who want to run their business completely online, like software companies, freelancers and the like it’s definitely worth it.
 You can manage your entire business digitally without having to worry about showing up for the paperwork.

 There are however a few hurdles when getting started: